pitter-patterz/pj1/readme2.md

 The following files are provided.

-*tir.py & eviboost.py:* Two models (TIR and EVIboost) for estimation of extreme values index.
+*tir.py & eviboost.py:* Two models (TIR and EVIboost respectively) for the estimation of extreme value index.